Published: September 23, 2023

 print(result)

-• A pool of async workers can efficiently execute multiple tasks.
+• Efficient Task Execution - A pool of async workers can process multiple tasks simultaneously without the overhead of thread creation

 import asyncio